Dirty Hit: Awards and accolades

-Notable artists affiliated with Dirty Hit Records include Wolf Alice, The 1975, Beabadoobee, and Pale Waves, all of whom have garnered nominations or awards from prestigious institutions such as the Grammys, NME, and the Brits.
-The 1975, a flagship act of Dirty Hit, stands out with two nominations for the esteemed Mercury Prize, showcasing the label's dedication to artists with outstanding musical contributions.
-Beyond individual accolades, Dirty Hit's artists have collectively made a significant impact on the global music scene by performing at renowned festivals.
+Notable artists affiliated with Dirty Hit Records include Wolf Alice, The 1975, Beabadoobee, and Pale Waves, who have garnered nominations or awards including the Grammys, NME, and the Brits.
+The 1975, a flagship act of Dirty Hit, stands out with two nominations for the esteemed Mercury Prize.
+Dirty Hit's artists have collectively made a significant impact on the global music scene by performing at renowned festivals.
 The 1975 also headlined Radio 1's Big Weekend, bridging contemporary work and Dirty Hit's alternative style in mainstream media.

 No Rome, an artist under the Dirty Hit banner, achieved a historic milestone by becoming the first Filipino act to perform at the summer Coachella festival.
-In 2019, Dirty Hit Records achieved notable success at the Music Week Awards, outperforming esteemed competitors in the music industry.
+In 2019, Dirty Hit Records achieved notable success at the Music Week Awards.
 The label, alongside contenders such as Atlantic Records, Columbia Records, Island Records, Polydor Records, and Warner Bros Records, received recognition for its contributions.
 In 2019, the label was nominated for 3 awards.
 The label was able to win the "Best Independent Label" award.